swiss-territorial-data-lab/regbl-poc/src/regbl-segmentation/README.md

 <i>Results of the black extraction process</i>
 </p>

 As one can see on the result of the black extraction process, the buildings are still highly connected to other symbological elements and to each others in some cases.
-Having the building footprints well separated and well defined is an important point for subsequent processes responsible of construction data deduction.
+Having the building footprints well separated and well defined is an important point for subsequent processes responsible of construction years deduction.
 To achieve it, two steps are added.
 The first one uses a variation of the Conway game of life to implement a morphological operator able to disconnect pixel groups.
 The following image gives the results of this separation process along with the previous black extraction result on which it is based :

 <p align="center">
 <img src="../../doc/image/map-basel-2005-crop-black.jpg?raw=true" width="256">